 - Portable Treatment

 - Can Be Pleasant Stimulation for Some

 How can TENS work for patients with TMD?

 Patients suffering from TMD have difficulty performing normal activities involving jaw muscles, such as speaking, eating, and even smiling in some cases.
 When the muscles controlling the jaw have been overstimulated as a result of overnight grinding, constant clenching, or jaw misalignment, they become sore and can cause significant discomfort when exerted once more.
 The electrical therapy used by TENS mildly stimulates the muscles in order to provide a relaxing effect.
 The treatment can be used anywhere between one to three times a day.

 Find out more about addressing TMJ dysfunction and other complications related to the jaw and its alignment by visiting Copperfield Crossing Dental in Houston.
 Schedule a consultation with Drs.
-Ellis, Satchell, and Sharp, and receive a comprehensive plan to address any TMJ dysfunction you may be experiencing.
+Brian Ellis and Erica Torok, and receive a comprehensive plan to address any TMJ dysfunction you may be experiencing.